damanhuri/boost/README.md

 # Boost Test - Voucher Codes Pool

-## Voucher Pool Project

 ### How To Run

 This application is packaged as a war which has Tomcat embedded.
 No Tomcat or JBoss installation is necessary.
 You run it using the java -jar command.
+Example :
+> java -jar target/voucherpool-0.0.1-SNAPSHOT.jar

 #### Clone this repository
 Make sure you are using JDK 1.8 and Maven 3.x
-You can build the project and run the tests by running mvn clean package
+You can build the project and run the tests by running :
+> mvn clean package

 Once successfully built, you can run the service :
-        mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"
+> mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"

 #### Database
 - Install MySQL Database
-- dump sql file in db folder
+- dump **voucherpool.sql** file in db folder
 - configure db access details in src/main/resources/application.properties

 Once the application runs you should see something like this